Examine examples of green infrastructure, sustainable design, and low-impact transportation systems in Sweden.

 - Compare Malmo's post-industrial sustainable reinvention to Rochester and identify key practices Rochester could adopt toward more eco-friendly urban living.

 - Participate in interactive field studies and create a final project.

 - Collaborate with local students at the University of Malmo.

 The application deadline for the spring/summer 2022 program has been reached.
 To inquire about next year's program, email the faculty directors, Karl Korfmacher (firstname.lastname@example.org) or Elizabeth Hane (email@example.com).

 This program focuses on the fundamental concepts of ecosystem science in a global urban setting.
 Malmo is a post-industrial city, much like Rochester, that has had to re-invent itself in the wake of major industry loss.
 Malmo has embraced many aspects of "green" infrastructure and serves as an example of how cities can move toward sustainable urban living.
 The eco-center developments of Malmo provide models for Rochester to consider as it embarks on creating an eco-center in the High Falls area.
 You will explore topics such as transportation, immigration, and more.

 Hosted by Malmo University, you will collect data and spatial information in this interactive field course, possibly process laboratory samples and create a final project.
 You will participate in academic excursions in/near Copenhagen and Malmo to locations such as the Western Harbor, Fastrerbo (bird banding station), re-claimed brownfields (lime quarry), Augustenborg, Hyllie, and many urban gardens and green spaces.
 Students will stay in shared accommodations in a hostel with kitchen access, ensuite bathroom, and breakfast included.

 No language requirement - program is taught in English.

-- Term: Spring 2022 course with early summer travel
+- Term: Spring course with May travel

 - Credits: 3